Marcelo Fernan: Early life

 Fernan was born in Cebu, Cebu in 1927.
-In 1953, he graduated with a degree in law from the University of the Philippines.
-He went to Harvard University in United States to obtain his master's degree.
+In 1953, he graduated with a degree in law from the University of the Philippines College of Law.
+He went to Harvard University in the United States to obtain his master's degree.
 He returned to the Philippines soon after to finally serve his profession as a lawyer, particularly in his home province.
 Soon, he became a litigator, a trial court lawyer.

 Career

 Early legislative career

 In 1959, he was elected to the Cebu Provincial Board and served until 1961.
 He was also elected to the 1971 Constitutional Convention as a delegate from his home province and actively participated in its sessions, and committee meetings/hearings for the formulation of a new Constitution for the country then.
 In 1984, during the Marcos regime, he was elected to the Regular Batasang Pambansa, then the country's unicameral parliament with Antonio Cuenco, representing the at-large district of Cebu City under the banner of the opposition UNIDO party and actively scrutinized the bills presented by the administration lawmakers and delivered privilege speeches against the Marcos regime.
-On 1986, after the snap elections, he was the one of the opposition lawmakers who walked out when the administration lawmakers after a canvassing session that was then filled with debates and tensions, proclaimed then President Ferdinand E. Marcos and his running mate, then former Senator Arturo Tolentino as the winners of that year's snap presidential and vice presidential polls in which the opposition claimed was marred with fraud.
+In 1986, after the snap elections, he was one of the opposition lawmakers who walked out when the administration lawmakers after a canvassing session that was then filled with debates and tensions, proclaimed then President Ferdinand E. Marcos and his running mate, then former Senator Arturo Tolentino as the winners of that year's snap presidential and vice presidential polls in which the opposition claimed was marred with fraud.